zeroluck/docs/sources/further-reading/cert-full-update-procedures.md

 # Full procedures for manually updating certificates of a live Gluu CE instance.

 This page describes how to manually update SSL/TLS certificates used by different components of Gluu CE instance.
-Ubuntu-based container's environment will be used for all command examples, if not told otherwise explicitly.
+Ubuntu-based container's environment will be used for all command examples, if not stated otherwise explicitly.
+Commands may differ slightly for other distro families.

 ## Before you start changing anything

 Backup all your current certificates, keys and java key storages that may be affected:

-1. Log into your instance: `# service gluu-server24 login`
+1. Log into your instance: `# service gluu-server-2.4.3 login`
 (if you use Gluu CE older than 2.4 you should update to current version)
 2. Backup everything under `/etc/certs/` directory, then also backup your container's default java key storage (`cacerts` file); it can be located under `/etc/ssl/certs/java/` for Ubuntu- and Debian-based container, and under `/etc/pki/java/` for CentOS- and RHEL-based containers.
 It also usually has symbolic link insalled for it, which is the same for both families: `/usr/java/latest/lib/security/cacerts`